ModarYaghi/django-simple-crm/README.md

    pip install -r requirements.txt
    ```

-   

 4. **Set up the database**:

-   - Ensure you have MySQL installed and running.
+   - Ensure you have MySQL installed and running.
-   - Update the database configurations in `dcrm/settings.py` accordingly.
+   - Update the database configurations in `dcrm/settings.py` accordingly.
-   - Run the database migrations:
+   - Run the database migrations:

      ```bash
      python manage.py migrate